vgorbic1/Tutorials/JavaScript/JavaScript.md

 JavaScript is a scripting language, mostly used on the client-side (browser).

 ### Variables
-JavaScript is dynamically typed language meaning that a content of variable may change from number to string and back.
+JavaScript is dynamically typed language, meaning that a content of variable may change from number to string and back.
 It is not possible in statically typed languages (Java).
 To create (initiate) a variable use var and the variable name or just a variable name:
 ```javascript